Configurable indentation

 Check for trailing commas, unquoted keys, or single quotes.
 JSON requires double-quoted keys and strings.

-Format first, then copy into your code editor and use folding/search to inspect specific branches.
+Format first, then copy into your code editor and use folding and search to inspect specific branches.